p3r7/norns.el/README.md

 The default norns instance declaration is accessible through vars `norns-host`, `norns-mdns-domain` and `norns-local-mdns-domain`. `norns-mdns-domain` is the mDNS domain advertized by norns (typically `local`) and `norns-local-mdns-domain` is the one of the local network that both norns and your computer connect to (generally `lan` or `home`).

-On command execution, the maiden or SuperCollider buffer (of the corresponding instance) will pop to current frame (can be disabled by setting `norns-repl-switch-on-cmd` to `nil`) w/ method `norns-repl-switch-fn` (defaults to `switch-to-buffer-other-window`).
+On command execution, the matron or SuperCollider buffer (of the corresponding instance) will pop to current frame (can be disabled by setting `norns-repl-switch-on-cmd` to `nil`) w/ method `norns-repl-switch-fn` (defaults to `switch-to-buffer-other-window`).

 This new window will not steal focus, but one can change that by setting `norns-repl-switch-no-focus` to `nil`.